Noisy Coherent Population Trapping: Applications to Noise Estimation and Qubit State Preparation: Noisy Coherent Population Trapping

 Physically, the noise parameter $\alpha(t)$ in the ME is the only term that carries information about the history of the stochastic magnetic field, consistent with the fact that no Markovian assumption is involved in the TCL ME.

-Similar to Eq.\eqref{eq:rho}, Eq.\eqref{eqn:rate} can still be cast as a linear system of coupled differential equations,
+Similar to Eq.~\eqref{eq:rho}, Eq.~\eqref{eqn:rate} can still be cast as a linear system of coupled differential equations,

 in terms of a new superoperator matrix $\hat{A^{\prime}}(t)$.
 However, the dynamical system is now \emph{time-varying} in general, due to the time dependence encoded in $\alpha(t)$, which in turn stems from the colored spectrum.
 Characterizing the steady states and their stability becomes a significantly less straightforward problem \cite{LTV}, which is beyond our present scope.
-As an illustration of the influence that bath properties may have on the transient dynamics, we showcase in Fig.(\ref{fig:dynamics}) the dynamics of the excited state population obtained by solving Eq.\eqref{ME2} for an exponentially decaying correlation function, $C(t)=c_0^{2}\exp{(-t/\tau_{c})}$, with $\gamma_{e}c_0=1$MHz \cite{de2010universal}.
-We contrast a fast ($\tau_{c}=0.01\mu$s) vs. a slow ($\tau_{c}=5\mu$s) bath, showing how this results in appreciably different profiles over a given observation window.
+As an illustration of the influence that bath properties may have on the transient dynamics, we showcase in Fig.~(\ref{fig:dynamics}) the dynamics of the excited state population obtained by solving Eq.~\eqref{ME2} for an exponentially decaying correlation function, $C(t)=c_0^{2}\exp{(-t/\tau_{c})}$, with $\gamma_{e}c_0\approx 0.5$MHz and $\tau_{c}=\tau^{cl}\approx 1 \mu$s \cite{simanovskaia2013sidebands, wang2013spin, dobrovitski2008decoherence, wang2012comparison}.
+The comparison is done between the solution of Eq.~(\ref{eqn:rate}) with and without making the Born-Markov approximation $\alpha(t) \approx \alpha$.
+For the given correlation function $\alpha(t)=c^{2}_{0}\tau_{c}[1-\exp{(-t/\tau_{c})}]$, whereas $\alpha=c^{2}_{0}\tau_{c}$.
+Our simulation shows that the excited state population exhibits a slower approach to equilibrium in the non-Markovian regime (for the given experimental parameters), hence a lower photon count overall.
+Such a non-Markovian equilibration effect might be observed by real-time photon count experiments such as in \cite{lekavicius2017transfer}.

 Since our main focus is CPT, which is an equilibrium phenomenon, the steady state will be seen in the long-time (effectively Markovian) limit, whereby